abersheeran/cool/README.md

 *Note: as fast as you didn't use F!*

-Use pipeline to pass data as a positional parameter to the next function:
+Use pipeline to pass data as a positional parameter to the next function.

 ```python
 from cool import F